Structure Learning for Directed Trees: Bounding the Identifiability Gap

 \subsection{Gaussian Multivariate Trees}

-The score gap lower bound in \Cref{eq:EntropyScoreGapUniformLowerBound} consists of local dependence properties except for the node tuples $\Pi_Z(\cG)$ of \Cref{lm:ScoreGapCaseOne} that arise when considering alternative graphs that yield in reduced graphs with a node $Z$ (`staying parents').
-However, we show that in the Gaussian case, the score gap for such alternative graphs can be lower bounded by the score gaps already considered in alternative graphs with a node $Y$ (`parent to child').
-Thus, we have the following theorem, with a bound consisting only of local properties of the model. \begin{restatable}[Gaussian localization of the identifiability gap]{theorem}{GaussScoreGapCaseOne} In a Gaussian setting (see \Cref{sec:scorefunctions}), we have
+The score gap lower bound in \Cref{eq:EntropyScoreGapUniformLowerBound} consists of local dependence properties except for the node tuples $\Pi_Z(\cG)$ (\Cref{lm:ScoreGapCaseOne}) that arise when considering alternative graphs that result in reduced graphs with a node $Z$ (`staying parents').
+However, we show that for additive Gaussian noise models, the score gap for such alternative graphs can be lower bounded by the score gaps already considered in alternative graphs with a node $Y$ (`parent to child') and a node $W$ (`removing parent').
+Thus, we have the following theorem, with a bound consisting only of local properties of the model. \begin{restatable}[Gaussian localization of the identifiability gap]{theorem}{GaussScoreGapCaseOne} For causal additive tree models with Gaussian noise, we have that

 \end{restatable}